stephengroat/tealium-java/README.md

 * If you have **account specific questions** please contact your Tealium account manager

 ## Change Log
+- 1.2.0 Add Datasource
+	- New variable added:
+		- tealium_datasource
+	- Persistent file name changed to account.profile.data - NOTE: if upgrading from prior version, file no longer accessible.
+	- Bug fix for unit test
 - 1.1.0 API Update
     - New variable added:
         - tealium_event_type